Mod-DevCafeTeam/MDC-Modding-Wiki/pages/1_14/getting_started/code_structure.md

 ### @Mod
 Let's start with the `@Mod` annotation.
 All you need in here is your modid.
 As you can see we reference our `Reference` class here.
-The modid can't be stored in the main class because then you wouldn't be able to use it in this annotation.
+You can store the modid in this class, all you need to add is the same field as in the `Reference` class to store it and statically import your `MODID` variable (your IDE should suggest that to you after changing `Reference.MODID` to `MODID)

 It lets forge know that this class is the entry point of your mod.